 This slow cooker boneless turkey breast is my version of a recipe I found in a very old mini crockpot cookbook called "Crockstar."
 I don't know where it came from or even what year it was published, but it' s a great recipe.
 Of course I changed some things to make it more practical, modern and gluten- free.
 The original recipe used barley and a bone in turkey breast.
 Quinoa is a lot more palatable to most people and gluten-free so I changed that up.
-And I opted to use a boneless turkey breast, as it was easier to find.
+And I opted to use a boneless whole turkey breast, as it was easier to find.
 However, if you prefer, you can use bone in.
-Either way, it makes a great Thanksgiving meal that's made in one pot and ready in under 4 hours.
+Either way, it makes a great Thanksgiving turkey meal that's made in one pot and ready in under 4 hours.

 For this crockpot turkey and stuffing recipe you'll need:

 - dried cranberries

 - poultry seasoning

 - Turkey breast- you can use bone in turkey breast, but it will take a little longer to cook or you could use another lean meat like chicken breast instead of turkey breast (see reviews)

 - Quinoa - you could substitute rice or couscous

 If you've been following along with me for a while you already know how much I love my slow cooker.
 The idea of being able to put everything into one pot, walk away and have that wonderful little appliance do all the work, especially an entire holiday dinner, is simply magical!
 And slow cooker turkey breast is such a simple and delicious way to make a festive holiday dinner!
 It's an easy meal in one pot that only takes a few minutes to prepare and you won't believe how incredible it tastes!
 If you also love your slow cooker as much as I love mine, then check out my other Slow Cooker Recipes!
 And if you need a slow cooker, check out my recommendations under Equipment!